TheIconfactory/Tapestry/Documentation/API.md

 #### xml

-If none of the rules above apply, the content will be checked for XML.
-There are two parameters, both of which are optional.
+If none of the rules above apply, the content can be checked for XML elements.
+There are two parameters, both of which are required.
 This example will identify podcast feeds:

 ```json
 	"xml": [